-Watercolor is a wonderful medium for capturing and depicting the nuances of each season, from dusky winter darkness to summertime sunshine and everything in between.
-Masters like Sargent, Rodin, and Pissarro were geniuses of the seasonal watercolor landscape and art lovers everywhere are still marveling at their techniques today.
+Watercolor is a wonderful medium for capturing and depicting the nuances of each season.
+Dusky winter darkness to summertime sunshine and everything in between.
+Masters like Sargent, Rodin, and Pissarro were geniuses of the seasonal watercolor landscape and art lovers everywhere are still marvel at their techniques.
 Your students can explore these techniques with our Watercolor Landscape art lesson plan.

-They’ll select one based on artistic values including subject, center of interest, shapes, lines, movement, values, color harmony and contrast, and other elements that work together to create a successful composition.
-Then they’ll put the techniques they’ve learned to work, creating a watercolor representation of their selected photograph.
-When complete students will discuss their final works, including how they used line, color, form, and shape in their compositions.
+They’ll select one based on artistic values.
+These include subject, center of interest, shapes, lines, movement, values, color harmony and contrast, and other elements that work together to create a successful composition.
+Putting the techniques they’ve learned to work, they’ll create a watercolor representation of their selected photograph.
+When complete, students will discuss their final works, including how they used line, color, form, and shape in their compositions.

 Follow the link above for the Watercolor Landscapes art lesson plan, including images, step-by-step directions, and a materials list.
 Suitable for grades 6-12.